 When the Four Percent Rule Becomes Ineffective

-The following are several scenarios of when the four percent rule is not effective for retirees:
+The following are scenarios of when the four percent rule is not effective for retirees:

-- The temptation to splurge on major purchases.
+The temptation to splurge on major purchases.
 A retiree must remain diligent and loyal to their payouts for the four percent rule to work.
-Irresponsible spending can lead to many consequences in the future.
-Whereas the principal value decreases, the compound interest received thereby also lessens.
-By doing so, it would ultimately reduce the likelihood of living a sustainable lifestyle.
+Irresponsible spending can lead to many poor outcomes in the future.
+When the principal value decreases too quickly, the compound interest received on the balance also decreases.
+Thereby leaving a smaller amount to sustain a retiree’s planned lifestyle.

 A Perspective on the Four Percent Rule